 Daughter (and half-sister) of Oedipus, sister of Ismene, niece of Creon, and fiancée of Haemon.
-When her brother Polynices dies attacking Thebes, Antigone defies Creon's order that no citizen of Thebes can… (read full character analysis)
+When her brother Polynices dies attacking Thebes, Antigone defies Creon's order that no citizen of Thebes can… read analysis of Antigone

 Sister of Antigone.
 Ismene pleads with Antigone not to defy the laws of the city and not to bring more misfortune to their ill-fated family.
-When Creon sentences Antigone to death, Ismene first tries… (read full character analysis)
+When Creon sentences Antigone to death, Ismene first tries… read analysis of Ismene

 Brother-in-law of Oedipus, Creon becomes king of Thebes when Oedipus's two sons die while battling each other for control of the city.
-Creon believes in the rule of law and the authority of the state… (read full character analysis)
+Creon believes in the rule of law and the authority of the state… read analysis of Creon

 The blind prophet, or seer, who warns Creon not to execute Antigone and not to stick so rigidly to his decision to disallow the burial of Polynices.
-When Creon insults Tiresias, the seer prophesies that… (read full character analysis)
+When Creon insults Tiresias, the seer prophesies that… read analysis of Tiresias

 Son of Creon and fiancé of Antigone.
 Haemon tries to convince his father to be compassionate toward Antigone and to heed the will of the people of Thebes, who don't want to see her executed.
 He attacks his father and then kills himself when he finds Antigone dead.